wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

 >>>
 ```

-As you can see, the interpreter displays its copyright message and it is listening for statements from the user.
+As you can see, the interpreter displays its python version, the compiler version and the copyright message and it is listening for statements from the user.

 One of the most useful features in python is the interaction mode(shell), which allows the user to do operations and see results immediately on the shell.